Rockshots & the Club scene in the 80s

 This was the 80s, music was expanding, Nightclub culture was developing & so we were set on expansion & development too.

-We had a plan & we wanted to turn both nights, into something that would last & complement & expand on our multiracial Trent scene, effectively locking Newcastle down.
+We had a plan & we wanted to turn both nights, into something that would last & complement & expand on our multiracial Trent scene.
+This was our first big chance, to begin to radically alter the nightlife culture of the city & effectively lock Newcastle down.

 A Brand New Era